eyandocumet/eyandocumet.github.io/projects/pyro.md

   </div>
 </div>

+All critical mates in our design are metal-to-metal, utilizing off-the-shelf coupling flanges along with standardized washers, nuts, and bolts.
+We used ASME-standard fasteners, as they are readily available in bulk at our local hardware supplier, simplifying procurement.
+Specifically, we selected M3 ASME B18.22M washers, ASME B18.2.4.1M nuts, and ASME B18.3.4M bolts.
+Standardization reduced the need for custom tolerancing and mating analysis.

+Clearance holes in 3D-printed components were designed to approximate an ISO H13 fit, allowing reliable bolt insertion while accounting for FDM print variation.
+Hole diameters in the CAD model were slightly oversized (3.2–3.4 mm) relative to the nominal M3 bolt to compensate for shrinkage and ensure interference-free fastening.
+Referencing established standards ensured dimensional compatibility and reliable performance under load.

+# Manufacturing & Assembly

-After meeting with a panel of machinists, we were given some feedback and the green-light to manufacture our device.
+After meeting with a panel of machinists, we shared our design, as well as back-of-the-napkin calculations for motor performance and reliability.
+We were given some feedback and the green-light to manufacture our device.
 After some final design adjustments and structural validation (completed via Fusion 360’s FEA solver), we are currently proceeding to 3D printing of PLA components.
-At this point, we also recieved a Maker Grant from UC Berkeley's Chapter of the ASME.
-We've also begun implementing our code, which includes the IR Sensor mentioned previously.
+At this point, we also received a Maker Grant from UC Berkeley's Chapter of the ASME.
+We've also began implementing our code, which includes the IR Sensor mentioned previously.

+Key modifications from the previous design mainly include relocating most electronic components from the gun-platform to the base of the system.
+This improves weight distribution and simplifies maintenance/installation for our prototype.

 <div class="text-center">
   <img class="img-fluid" src="../img/pyro/fea.png" alt="Our armature passing FEA testing." style="width: 50%;">